netroby/gosense-docs/README.md

 Gosense is a blog web app powered by golang, see demo : https://www.netroby.com

 Using SQLite as database to storage data.
-Using Amazon S3 to handle file uploads.
+[If you like, we Using Amazon S3 to handle file uploads.]

 ## Join us